boray/sahara/README.md

 Sahara parses the ABI of the class or library related to given class hash and visualizes the ABI to the dev.

+### History and Future of this project

+Sahara is started in Starknet Paris Hackathon(2022).
+Shahar Papini has inspired me to do this project.
+Due to some unfortunate things I had at the hackathon time, I delivered only a static version of Sahara that represents the idea.

+This is a standalone project for now.
+However, integrating sahara into a starknet explorer seems to be a better path.